Urickon/JS_code/README.md

 # JS_code
 Theory of JS and all about it.
+Just for myself and for beginners in JavaScript.